 This is usually activated by some activity that jerks the arm up and forward, like jerking pull-ups.
 Also, when you allow the top end of a pull-down motion to bounce as it stretches.
 It can also be activated by reaching up to grab for support as you are falling into a seat.

 Once it is activated, activities that press down, like weeding, stuffing a sleeping bag into its bag, or pressing into the arms of a chair to get up, may become aggravating.

 Also, activities like pitching or reaching into a high cabinet can produce a sudden, sharp pain.
 So, if you’re scheduled to go on American Ninja Warrior, you’re going in the water with a boatload of pain.

 This trigger point produces almost the same pain pattern in front of the shoulder when reaching forward.
 It is a different muscle with very different self-care.
-Take look at this post.
+Take a look at this post.

 This post has strategies for getting relief on your own.
 Explore how to change your activities, stretch, and other strategies that relieve the pain associated with this trigger point.